grahamking/echoip/README.md

 Go server that echoes your IP address.
 Handy to check if you are on a VPN, or what you IP address looks like.
 Single UDP packet in each direction.

-Try it live:
+## Try it live

+I run echoip as a service on `plebis.net` port 7777.
+You send it a UDP packet (containing anything), it responds with a UDP packet with your IP address as seen by remote host, and location as determined by MaxMind GeoIP Lite city database.
+Feel free to use it in your scripts.

+UDP (prefered):

 > echo " " | nc -q 1 -u plebis.net 7777

+TCP (if you have to):

+> echo " " | nc -q 1 plebis.net 7777

+TCP over TOR (assuming default tor port 9050):

+> echo " " | nc -q 1 -x 127.0.0.1:9050 plebis.net 7777

-That will show your address and location, pause for a second, then quit.
+These will show your address and location, pause for up to a second, then quit.

-Feel free to use the service: You send it a UDP packet (containing anything), it responds with a UDP packet with your IP address as seen by remote host, and location as determined by MaxMind GeoIP Lite city database.

-Run it yourself:
+## Run it yourself:

 - Download [GeoLite2-City.mmdb](http://dev.maxmind.com/geoip/geoip2/geolite2/)
 - Download and install [Go](http://golang.org)